tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-03-Stu_Refresher.md

 ### 3. Students Do: GitHub README (15 mins)

 In this activity, students will emulate the preceding instructor activity by creating their own git repositories and modifying their README.md files to personalize their GitHub repositories.
-Additionally, they will begin organizing their repositories by setting up a folder hierarchy.

 **Instructions:**